First Time At HITEC

 For example, there’s a stark contrast in golf course operating budgets between a full-service country club and a golf-only club, where there’s less competition with other amenities for cash.

 According to Club Benchmarking data, golf course maintenance costs break down differently at a full-service country club vs. golf-only clubs.
-Here’s the skinny on the 2:
+Here’s the skinny on the two:

 Full-Service Country Club Breakdown